omerkara/omer-kara-personal/content/collection/— 1 - template-collection-single-item/index.md

 ## Info.
 title: "First Collection Single Item Page Title"
 subtitle: "First Collection Single Item Page Subtitle" ## Does not shown on the Collection Main Page.
-excerpt: "First Collection Single Item Page Excerpt." ## Shown on the Collection Main Page, but does not shown on the Collection Post Page.
+excerpt: "First Collection Single Item Page Excerpt." ## Shown on the Collection Main Page, but does not shown on the Collection Single Item Page.

 ## Metadata.
 date: "2023-01-30"